Teaching Fellow in International Political Economy.

 Please contact me via email to arrange virtual meetings during term times.

 I will be available 10am-7pm weekdays.

-- The political economy of finance, risk and uncertainty.
+The politics of risk and uncertainty.

 Langley, P., and Morris, JH.
-Central Banks: climate governors of last resort?
-Environment and Planning A: Economy and Space.
-Vol. 52, Issue 8, November 2020: 1471–1479.
+"Central banks: Climate Governors of Last Resort?"
+Environment and Planning A: Economy and Space, Vol. 52, Issue 8, November 2020: 1471–1479.

 Morris, JH.
 Decentring Ingenuity: Modes of Calculation, Intuition and Atmospheres in The Bank of England’s Financial Literacy Assemblages, Geoforum Vol. 90, March 2018: 45-54.

-Boy, N., Morris, JH., and Santos, M. Editorial: Taking stock of security and finance, Finance and Society, 2017, 3(2): 102-105.
+Boy, N., Morris, JH., and Santos, M. Editorial: Taking Stock of Security and Finance, Finance and Society, 2017, 3(2): 102-105.

 Morris, JH.
 The Performativity, Performance and Lively Practices in Financial Stability Press Conferences, Journal of Cultural Economy Vol.9 Issue 3.
 2016: 245-260.

-Morris, J.H. and Bejarano Carbó, P. The Political Economy of Central Banking: Contested Control and the Power of Finance by Gerald Epstein.
+Morris, JH, and Bejarano Carbó, P. The Political Economy of Central Banking: Contested Control and the Power of Finance by Gerald Epstein.
 Economic Issues, Vol.25, No. 1, 2020: 108-110.